netscaler/netscaler-helm-charts/examples/citrix-cpx-with-ingress-controller/README.md

 helm install my-release citrix-cpx-with-ingress-controller --set license.accept=yes,tolerations[0].key=key1,tolerations[0].value=value1,tolerations[0].operator=Equal,tolerations[0].effect=NoSchedule
 ```
 ### Resource Quotas
 There are various use-cases when resource quotas are configured on the Kubernetes cluster.
 If quota is enabled in a namespace for compute resources like cpu and memory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation.
-The resource quotas for the CIC and CPX containers can be provided explicitly in the helm chart.
+The resource quotas for the NSICC and CPX containers can be provided explicitly in the helm chart.

-To set requests and limits for the CIC container, use the variables `cic.resources.requests` and `cic.resources.limits` respectively.
+To set requests and limits for the NSIC container, use the variables `cic.resources.requests` and `cic.resources.limits` respectively.
 Similarly, to set requests and limits for the CPX container, use the variable `resources.requests` and `resources.limits` respectively.

 Below is an example of the helm command that configures

-A) For CIC container:
+A) For NSIC container:

   CPU request for 500milli CPUs